perwin/pyimfit/docs/overview.md

 where `configFilePath` is a string specifying the path to the configuration file.

-You can also construct a ModelDescription instance programmatically from within Python; see [Sample Usage](./sample_usage.html) for a simple example.
+You can also construct a ModelDescription instance programmatically from within Python; see below for a very simple example, or [Sample Usage](./sample_usage.html) for a slightly more complicated example.

 (You can get a list of the available image functions -- "Sersic", "Exponential", etc. -- from the package-level variable `pyimfit.imageFunctionList`, and you can get a list of the parameter names for each